Project Resource Management: The Ultimate Guide

 Core Resource Management Techniques and Terms

-While you’re going through the project resource management process, you’ll need to use several key techniques and concepts.
+While you’re going through the project resource management process, you’ll need to use several key techniques to develop a successful capacity model.
 These include:

 • Gap Analysis: A technique used to identify the difference between current resource capabilities and project requirements, usually performed during the project initiation phase.